 I love finding creative ways to get healthy into my diet!
 Don’t you?
 There’s just so much to stir the fancy into, you can’t help but love it!

 But, let me get specific.
-These muffins come with:
+These muffins are made healthier thanks to:

-- Pumpkin seeds — Because they’re packed with protein.
-And they’re green.
-Yay!
+- Pumpkin seeds — these little seeds are colorful and they’re packed with protein!

-- Flax seed — both as an egg replacer and for some mighty omega3s!
+- Flax seed — these mighty, little seed serves as both an egg replacer and adds some omega3s!

 Chai Tea Muffins with Pumpkin Seeds